bewest/insulaudit/README.markdown

 we get a unique perspective on what the technology should do, and the role people have in therapy.
 The only data we should be entering are corrections on what we predict will happen.
-This is would be the ideal application of technology to therapy through a lense I call high "fidelity of care."
+This is  be one of the ideal applications of technology to therapy through a lense I call high "fidelity of care."
 Together, we adjust our expectations to match what is possible so that over time the observations of therapy exactly match the expectations